tothenew/terraform-azure-vnet/example/vnet-advance/README.md

    ```bash
    is_nsg = true
    ```
   v) associate_with_route_table : It is required.
-As one route table will be create for sure.
+As one route table will be create when associate_with_route_table = true .
 So if users want to associate any subnet with route table the the users specifies associate_with_route_table = true.
    ```bash
    associate_with_route_table = true
    ```